HermiTech-LLC/Morty/README.md

 - `rospinn.py`: The main ROS node script implementing the PINN and RL algorithms.
 - `uart_comm.v`: Verilog module for UART communication with FPGA.
+- `top_L.v`: Top-level Verilog module integrating all components.
+- `cpu.v`: Verilog module for the CPU.
+- `fpga.v`: Verilog module for the FPGA.
-- `main.py`: Script to compile the Verilog module and run the ROS node.
+- `main.py`: Script to compile the Verilog modules and run the ROS node.
 - `mortymb.py`: Defines the electronic components and connections for the robot’s motherboard using `skidl`.
 - `README.md`: This file.